niebayes/Graph-Algorithms/readme.md

 - remove redundant edges from a graph to form a tree

 ### Single Source Shortest Path (SSSP)
-- BFS for unweighted graph
+- BFS for unweighted graph or graph with uniform-weighted edges
 - Dijkstra for non-negative weighted graph
 - Bellman-Ford for weighted graph

-- A* (A star) with Manhattan distance heuristics.
+### Source Sink Shortest Path (SSSP)
+almost identical to the single source shortest path problem, but with slight twist, i.e. terminate the searching when reaching the sink, aka. the target, vertex.

 ### All Pairs Shortest Path (APSP)
 - Floyd-Warshall